jaltemus87-joe/python-bootcamp-journey/README.md

 # python-bootcamp-journey
 My real progress through Angela Yu's 100 Days of Python bootcamp

+# Disclaimer
+All credit for the course content and projects goes to Dr. Angela Yu.
+This repo contains only my personal solutions and notes.

 # Python Bootcamp Journey

 This is my **real, honest** progress going through Angela Yu's 100 Days of Python bootcamp.